sonata-project/form-extensions/UPGRADE-2.0.md

 UPGRADE 2.0
 ===========

+## Remove canonicalize extension

+It is no longer needed with the new Date Picker library, the locale is automatically detected in the browser.

 ## Upgrade Date Picker

 Since the begining, Sonata was using Eonasdan Bootstrap Datepicker in its version 3.1.3 to provide date picker capabilities.